India-Belgium Bilateral Relations

 On the 151st Birth anniversary of Mahatma Gandhi, a statue of Rashtrapita was inaugurated by the Governor and Mayor of Antwerp in the presence of the Ambassador of India in October 2020.
 The statue is installed in front of the Antwerp Courthouse, a prominent legal and architectural landmark of Belgium.
 The statue is a gift to the city by the Indian Government.
-The then EAM Shri Salman Khurshid had unveiled a bust of Mahatma Gandhi in the office complex of the Governor of the Antwerp province on 30 January 2013.
+There is another bust of Mahatma Gandhi in the office complex of the Governor of the Antwerp province since January 2013.

 A bust of Gurudev Rabindranath Tagore was inaugurated at the Literary Garden in the Faculty of Arts of the Katholic University of Leuven on the occasion of Gurudev’s 154th Birth Anniversary on 7 May 2015.